Who Wrote the Book of Genesis?

 There are passages in Genesis that Moses could not have written, because they describe events that happened after his death, known as postmosaica passages.
 And there are others that would simply be awkward for Moses to write, which are referred to as amosaica (such as Numbers 12:4).
 If these passages were added later, how do we know what Moses did and didn’t write?

 So the real question is: did Moses write Genesis, or not?

-Renowned Old Testament scholar Tremper Longman III tackles this question in his online course on the book of Genesis.
-The following post is adapted from his course.
+Renowned Old Testament scholar Tremper Longman III tackles this question in his video series on the book of Genesis.
+The following post is adapted from his series.

 Did Moses write Genesis?

 For many, the answer to this question is a matter of orthodoxy, and debates quickly become passionate.
 While it seems simple (the author is Moses or not), scholars don’t necessarily treat it as a yes or no question—they also have to consider that Moses may have written part of Genesis.

 For some, orthodoxy simply suggests that Moses wrote the whole Pentateuch, perhaps with the exception of postmosaica passages such as Genesis 11:28 and 14:14 and amosaica passage such as Numbers 12:4.